JhonAlexanderBD/Course-in-Pandas/README.md

 # Course
-This is Course is design to understand how pandas can work in data science enviroment as tool
+This Course is design to understand how pandas can work in data science enviroment as tool

 ![](https://github.com/JhonAlexanderBD/Course-in-Pandas/blob/main/images/pandas.jpg)